spiderkitten/Starbug/local/favmovies.md

 <h2 id="imgmovies">Movies</h2>
 <p>There are sooooo many movies I love.
-I tried to make a list just for my own reference really, but also in case anyone wants some movie recs.</p>
+I tried to make a list just for my own reference really, but also in case anyone wants some movie recs. </p>

+**Note: This is a work in progress**

 <div class="textbox">